Problem-Solving

 6. Share student responses

 Borrow students’ mini-whiteboards, hold them up, put them under the visualiser.
-Then, use students’ insights to model and explain how to build a path to the solution.

 An example of this in action…

-Studetns were given the following problem:
+Students were given the following problem:

-Where to get these activities?
+Where to find non-rotuine problem activities?

 1. Eedi collection